The AI Security Landscape 2026 — Why Every Ethical Hacker Needs to Learn LLM Hacking Now | AI LLM Hacking Course Day 1

 Eighteen months ago I was running a standard web application pentest for a fintech client when I spotted something the scope document hadn’t flagged — a customer service chatbot in the corner of the homepage, powered by GPT-4.
 I wasn’t authorised to test it.
 I flagged it, got written approval in forty minutes, and then sent it one sentence.
 Forty seconds later I had the full system prompt, the names of three internal APIs the LLM was connected to, and a complete description of what the backend database contained.
 The chatbot told me everything, because nobody had thought to tell it not to.
 The client’s security team had been running quarterly pentests for six years and had never touched it.

 That finding changed how I approach every engagement.
 It also told me something important about where the biggest opportunity in ethical hacking sits right now.
 The entire enterprise world is deploying AI systems — chatbots, agents, RAG pipelines, code generators — at a pace that has completely outrun their ability to test them.
-The people who know how to find vulnerabilities in those systems are in a very short supply.
+The people who know how to find vulnerabilities in those systems are in very short supply.
 The clients are not.
-You’re starting this AI security landscape 2026 course at exactly the right moment.
+You are starting this AI security landscape 2026 course at exactly the right moment.

 🎯 What You’ll Master in Day 1